 Will all fans be required to donate or take part in the capital gift process?

 No. USC Athletics is committed to providing affordable seating options to all fans.
-Approximately two thirds of the seats will not require a capital gift.
-It’s anticipated that the remaining inventory will be designated for supporters who make a one-time capital gift AND are members of the Trojan Athletic Fund.
+Approximately two-thirds of the seats will not require a Coliseum restoration gift.

 Will some Trojan Athletic Fund (TAF) members and some season ticket holders have temporary seat locations for the 2018 season?

 Yes.
 The construction of The Scholarship Club Tower begins in 2018 and will require moving the seats of affected TAF members and affected season ticket holders.
 We will work individually with these members to ensure they are provided seating options for the 2018 season.